So it has been decided that we need to post our plan for little Lentol Garden, or maybe it's better to say our "vision."

 Lentol Garden can fulfill our natural urge to form community bonds, while beautifying our streets and educating the public about urban gardening and the importance of sustainability.
 To make this happen, we must increase our volunteer ranks.
 As the autumn approaches and the days get shorter, we plan on having standing volunteer hours every Saturday from 1pm to 3pm.

 The internet plays a large role in this plan.
 Sites like this one can provide a rallying point and bulletin board for interested parties, email will connect prospective volunteers with the folks who can get them started.
+Like a little seedling breaking through the soil, this blog and a new crop of volunteers are trying once again to breath life into this overlooked neighborhood treasure.

 1 comment: